-(1) the reasons for the determination;

-(2) the responsibility of the relative to inform the division if there is a change in the circumstances upon which the determination was made;

-(3) the possibility that termination of parental rights may occur if the child remains in resource family care for more than six months; and

-(4) the right to seek review by the division of the determination.
+- (1) the reasons for the determination; - (2) the responsibility of the relative to inform the division if there is a change in the circumstances upon which the determination was made; - (3) the possibility that termination of parental rights may occur if the child remains in resource family care for more than six months; and - (4) the right to seek review by the division of the determination.

 This section is substantively identical to subsections (a) and (b) of its source.
+Subsection (c) of that section overlaps the more specific 30:4C-15 which is the source for 9:30-1.

 9:27-19.
-Hearing to determine if child to be returned.
+Hearing to determine if child to be returned

-a.
-If there has not been a hearing on the removal of the child at which the parent or guardian was present and represented by counsel or had an adequate opportunity to be present and represented; or upon good cause shown, upon the application of the parent or guardian of a child temporarily removed under this act, the court shall hold a hearing, whereby the safety of the child shall be of paramount concern, to determine whether the child should be returned.
+- a.
+If there has not been a hearing on the removal of the child at which the parent or guardian was present and represented by counsel or had an adequate opportunity to be present and represented; or upon good cause shown, upon the application of the parent or guardian of a child temporarily removed under this act, the court shall hold an aditional hearing, whereby the safety of the child shall be of paramount concern, to determine whether the child should be returned. - b.

-b.
 Except for good cause shown, the hearing shall be held within three court days of the application.
-The court shall grant the application, unless it finds that such return presents an imminent risk to the child's life, safety or health.
+The court shall grant the application unless it finds that such return presents an imminent risk to the child's life, safety or health.